Topological dynamical systems associated to II_1 factors: The action of on

 \section{The action of $\Out(N)$ on $\Hom(N,\R)$}

 Having fleshed out the structure of $\Hom(N,\R)$, we now observe that the outer automorphism group $\Out(N)$ acts by ``affine" homeomorphisms on this space.
-We then present lots of examples where the action is nontrivial.
+We then present lots of examples where the action is nontrivial.\footnote{We thank Sorin Popa for pointing out that similar ideas were used in \cite[Chapter 4]{popa:correspondences}.}

 \begin{defn} Define an action of $\Out(N)$ on $\Hom(N,\R)$ as follows: given $\alpha \in \Out(N)$ and $[\pi ] \in \Hom(N,\R)$, define $\alpha.[\pi] := [\pi\circ \alpha^{-1}].$ \end{defn}

 It is clear that $\alpha.[\pi]$ is well defined, and easy to check that $[\pi] \mapsto [\pi\circ \alpha^{-1}]$ is a continuous map.
 Moreover, with notation as in Definition \ref{defn:convex-like}, and hence the convex-like structure is preserved as well.